fatal1101/BPI-R4_OpenWrt_mtk-feeds_Build/README.md

 7. Added an option at the end of a successfully build, which will prompt the user if they want to enter into "make menuconfig".. optional.
      * When prompted either enter (yes/no): The default is 'no' or let it time out after 10 seconds and it will continue and existing the script.
-	 * If 'yes' enter into the make menuconfig and make any custom changes you need and save, it will continue into a new build creating new images with the changes made using make menuconfig.
+	 * If 'yes' enter into the make menuconfig and make any custom changes you need and save, it will continue into a new build creating new images with those changes.

 8. Error Checks - All scripts and patches will be auto chacked with dos2unix and corrected if needed.